PredictiveEcology/scfm/modules/scfmLandcoverInit/scfmLandcoverInit.md

 ### Module summary

 Generates some relevant statistics for each fire regime over a `studyArea`.
-If scfm is being parameterized over a larger area (`studyAreaLarge`), then the following objects must be supplied with identical CRS and resolution, where applicable:
+If scfm is being parameterized over a larger area (`studyAreaCalibration`), then the following objects must be supplied with identical CRS and resolution, where applicable:

-- `studyArea` and `studyAreaLarge`;
+- `studyArea` and `studyAreaCalibration`;
 - `rasterToMatch` and `rasterToMatchLarge`.

 The extents should differ between objects and their 'large' counterparts.